 ### nano /etc/zabbix/apache.conf php_value max_execution_time 300 php_value memory_limit 128M php_value post_max_size 16M php_value upload_max_filesize 2M php_value max_input_time 300 php_value always_populate_raw_post_data -1 php_value date.timezone Europe/Rome

 Restart the Apache and Zabbix service for the changes to take effect:

 Step 7.
 Accessing Zabbix.

 will be available on HTTP port 80 by default.
-Open your favourite browser and navigate to http://your-domain.com/zabbix or http://server-ip/zabbix and complete the required steps to finish the installation.
+Open your favorite browser and navigate to http://your-domain.com/zabbix or http://server-ip/zabbix and complete the required steps to finish the installation.
 If you are using a firewall, please open port 80 to enable access to the control panel.

 Congratulations!
 You have successfully installed Zabbix.
 Thanks for using this tutorial for installing Zabbix Monitoring Tool on your Ubuntu 18.04 Bionic Beaver LTS system.
-For additional help or useful information, we recommend you to check the official Zabbix web site.
+For additional help or useful information, we recommend you to check the official Zabbix website.